DSharpPlus/DSharpPlus/CONTRIBUTING.md

 # Proper base
 When opening a PR, please make sure your branch is even with the target branch, to avoid unnecessary surprises.

-Please note that this is not required, so long as it does not introduce problems (i.e. duplicating commits or re-introducing reverted changes).

 # Proper titles
 When opening issues, make sure the title reflects the purpose of the issue or the pull request.
 Prefer past tense, and be brief.
 Further description belongs inside the issue or PR.